TySamurai97/markdown-cv/index.md

 `4 Feb 2019`
 <br>
 `– 31 May 2019`
-<br> Worked on an online programming website purposed for conducting round one
-interview to test the coding proficiency of a candidate.
+Worked on an online programming website purposed for conducting round one interview to test the coding proficiency of a candidate.
 I delivered features such as saving the project directory to AWS S3, compile and run tests functionality for dot net frameworks, C++ and python to the service layer and the UI of the